If you’re new to Extinction Rebellion (or new to Stroud) then coming along to your first meeting can be daunting, but there’s no need to be worried.

 Each meeting is facilitated by two crew members (normally one woman and one man).
 They are responsible for that weeks meeting and they’ll lead and guide the group through the evening.
 They’ll introduce themselves, explain how the meetings work.

-Our meetings normally start at 7pm (with a meal at 6:30pm) and finish around 9:30pm.
+Our meetings normally start at 7pm and finish around 8:30pm.

 Step 1 – Welcome and instructions